reactioncommerce/reaction-docs/developer/developer-faqs.md

 Ecommerce and marketplace sites from around the world are using Reaction in production now.
 Check out our [Community Showcase](https://reactioncommerce.com/community-showcase).

+#### Why is Reaction so slow?

+*For Development*

+We are aware that Reaction Commerce can take a long time to reload when using the development server.
+This has to do with that large amount of files that are in the project.
+Hopefully this has been mitigated to some degree with the update to Meteor 1.6, however we know that faster is better when it comes to development so we will be focusing all of our efforts on improving performance.
+You can see our plan, weigh in with suggestions, contribute, and track progress [here](https://github.com/reactioncommerce/reaction/issues/3233)

+*To "first paint"*

+As mentioned above we are aware that because of the nature of Meteor apps and the size of this app that on some connections it can take several seconds before the site is rendered to clients.
+We are working to reduce the bundle size by eliminating some package and moving to a more dynamic loading so that parts of the app that may not be needed till later are not sent to the client on first load.
+Performance will be our main focus until the problem is resolved.
+You can see our plan, weigh in with suggestions, contribute, and track progress [here](https://github.com/reactioncommerce/reaction/issues/3233)

 ## Installation